ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   pertains solely to the internal structure and versions of UUIDs, the textual format and URN registration are specifically out of scope and not changing as part of this update.

+Further, the authors and working group have decided that IANA is not required to track UUIDs used for identifying items such as namespaces or hashspaces from {{namespaces}} and {{hashspaces}}.

 # Community Considerations {#community}